| |

 topcoats.

-using a disposable brush or mini roller.
-THEN apply top coating to the
+flashings using a disposable brush or mini roller.
+THEN apply top

 Sonoguard Topcoat Product Info